 - adjusting the medication regimen immediately if progression is not achieved.

-In conclusion, RA treatments help relieve the pain and regulate the inflammatory reaction.
-Which may end in remission in many instances.
-Decreasing inflammation may also help avoid additional injury to the joints and organs.
-Treatments may include:
+In conclusion, rheumatoid arthritis treatments regulate inflammation and relieve the pain.
+In many instances, this might end in remission.
+Decreasing inflammation also helps avoid additional injury to the joints and organs.
+Treatments include:

 - home remedies